 Namba is home to a number of famous shrines, but one of the most popular is definitely Namba Yasaka Shrine [難波八阪神社].
-Though not as old as some other shrines in Osaka such as Kouzu or Ikutama Shrine, Namba Yasaka Shrine is one of the most popular shrines for first time visitors to Osaka.
-In many ways Namba Yasaka Shrine is actually quite mysterious, and houses an unusual deity.
+Though not as old as some other shrines in Osaka such as Kouzu or Ikutama Shrine, Namba Yasaka Shrine is one of the most popular shrines for first-time visitors to Osaka.
+In many ways, Namba Yasaka Shrine is actually quite mysterious and houses an unusual deity.

-The History of Namba Yasaka Shrine
+Shrine Grounds of Namba Yasaka Shrine

 Standing at an impressive 12m tall big, the shishi ema-den attracts visitors to the shrine every day.

-In the back of Namba Yasaka Shrine you will find a little shrine dedicated to Shinoyama Jyubei [篠山十兵衛].
+In the back of Namba Yasaka Shrine, you will find a little shrine dedicated to Shinoyama Jyubei [篠山十兵衛].
 Shiroyama is responsible for founding the Osaka Kizu Wholesale Market back during the Edo Period.